 This is the first publication dedicated exclusively to the birds of Skye.
 Originally published in 2005, an updated 2nd edition was published in 2009.
+The current 3rd edition was published in March 2019.
 It has already proved a valuable source of reference not just to those who live on the island, but to the many tourists and other visitors who come to the area each year.

-Skye Birds is written and compiled by Bob McMillan who has been interested in birds for over 40 years and who formerly acted as a local representative for the British Trust for Ornithology (BTO) and was also an office bearer with the Scottish Raptor Study Groups.
-Bob lives at Elgol on the south west coast of Skye and runs this web site (skye-birds.com) which has published the book.
-There are 176 pages, 8 of which are in full colour.
-Photographs for the front cover of White-tailed Eagle were taken by the author, and all the other images were taken on the island by either Bob McMillan or by Martin Benson.
+Skye Birds is written and compiled by Bob McMillan who has been interested in birds for over 60 years and who formerly acted as a local representative for the British Trust for Ornithology (BTO) and was also an office bearer with the Scottish Raptor Study Groups and helps to produce the annual Highland Bird Report.
+Bob now lives in Breakish, Skye and runs this web site (skye-birds.com) which has published this book.
+There are 194 pages, 8 of which are in full colour.
+The image of the Cuckoo and Meadow Pipit on the front cover was taken by the author, and all the other images were taken on the island by Bob McMillan, Martin Benson, Andy Stables, Richard Chalesworth and Christine Hammond.
 The text contains etchings and line drawings by Jean Thomas of the Loch Harport Gallery, Portnalong.
 The book was also printed on the island by Strath Print of Broadford.

 "It is a surprise that the recently published Skye Birds by Bob McMillan is the first publication dedicated exclusively to its birds.
 For some reason the island of Skye has been regarded as a birdwatching backwater important for Golden Eagles, White tailed Eagles and not much more.
 Despite this undeserved reputation a total of 238 species have been recorded, with 14 of those 'red listed' as of high conservation concern.......another innovation has been the inclusion of Gaelic names for some birds.
 While this is not uncommon in a few other books, the addition of some regional Gaelic names is very unusual and very welcome."